iemcguigan/NTRU/README.md

 Implementation of the NTRU encryption algorithm.

 ### The algorithm
-The NTRU (Nth TRUncated polynomial ring, Number Theorists 'R Us) cryptosystem is a public key quantum-resistant cryptosystem based on the difficulty of the shortest lattice vector problem.
+The NTRU (Nth TRUncated polynomial ring) cryptosystem is a public key quantum-resistant cryptosystem based on the difficulty of the shortest lattice vector problem.
 Suppose Alice wants to send a message to Bob.
 First, Bob chooses 3 pairwise relatively prime parameters:

 1. *N*, a prime
 2. *p*, (usually) a prime